United Visual Artists: Momentum at the Curve Gallery

 Art collective United Visual Artists work on manifesting interesting scientific concepts into non-confrontational immersive experiences.
 Perhaps unlikely to make such a big splash into the public consciousness as last year’s Rain Room at the Curve, this show is nonetheless pleasantly disorientating, and investigates big notions about space and scale in a poetic way.
 Although the ideas also reference scrutiny and interrogation techniques, the overall effect is like a soft architecture, and ultimately benign.

-United Visual Artists: Momentum is at the Curve Gallery, Barbican from 13th February to 1st June 2014, for further information visit here.
+United Visual Artists: Momentum is at the Curve Gallery, Barbican from 13th February until 1st June 2014.
+For further information visit the gallery’s website here.